This page is available in the following languages:

-Via this page you can lodge a complaint against breach of EU law by a Member State.
-This form is available in 23 languages.
-Please use the drop-down menu at the top right of the screen to switch to another language.
+Via this form you can file a complaint against a breach of EU law by a Member State.

 However, please note Commission action in response to complaints is unlikely to directly resolve your personal situation:

 In order to directly resolve your personal situation, or be awarded compensation, you should take action locally, in the Member State concerned.

 Submitting a complaint to the Commission does not suspend the time limits for starting legal action under national law.

 If you need more direct advice, you can contact our enquiry service.

 Note: Fields marked with an asterisk ((required)) are mandatory.

 The Commission can receive emails from a ‘certified email service’ (e.g. ...@pec.it), but for technical reasons we cannot send replies to a certified email address.
 You should therefore provide a standard email address and/or postal address in the complaint form, so that we can reply to you.